Alessio Bax

-Alessio Bax (born 1977 in Bari) is an Italian classical pianist.
+Alessio Bax (born 30 November 1977 in Bari, Italy) is an Italian classical pianist.
 He graduated from the Bari conservatory at the record age of 14.
 He won the Hamamatsu International Piano Competition in Japan at age 19 and the Leeds International Pianoforte Competition in 2000 after first participating in 1993.
 Bax was a member of the Chamber Music Society of Lincoln Center's CMS Two for three seasons, beginning in 2009.
 He also received the Avery Fisher Career Grant in 2009.
 He studied at Southern Methodist University in Dallas, Texas with Basque pianist Joaquín Achúcarro.
 Bax is a Steinway Artist.
-He also serves on the faculty of the New England Conservatory of Music as a professor of piano.
+He also serves since 2019 on the faculty of the New England Conservatory of Music as a professor of piano.